daniel-achee/ece209-project/README.md

 on the order of $10,000.

-For the Amazon Webservices Elastic Cloud Computing goal, we implemented the SEAL libraries on the following instances, describe in Table 2.
+For the Amazon Webservices Elastic Cloud Computing goal, we implemented the SEAL libraries on the following instances, described in Table 2.

 ![Table 2](resources/Table2.PNG)